isaacnmm/pestpolicy-hugo2XX/content/posts/best-cordless-cultivators-for-a-small-garden/index.md

 Its motor rotates at 280rpm and above which makes this tool ideal for landscaping and gardening tasks such as weeding, composting and soil preparation.
 This tillers blades are made out of steel alloy which makes it ideal for gardens, paths, backyards and other landscaping uses.
 This tool is bound to leave your garden looking immaculate and straightforward with its ABS branded front tine till blades.

 This SereneLife brand features an adjustable grip angle for easier control and cultivating through robust regions smoothly.
-This feature allows the [cultivator](https://pestpolicy.com/best-electric-tiller-for-clay-soil/) to break through hard ground effortlessly and loosen that firm dirt in your garden.
+This feature allows the [cultivator](https://pestpolicy.com/best-electric-tiller-for-clay-soil/)to break through hard ground effortlessly and loosen that firm dirt in your garden.
 Pros: - It features an enclosed wall plug charger - It has debris protection shield protects the user from dirt thrown around during usage.

 - Its detachable 18V lithium-ion detachable battery offers a longer working time Cons: - Not ideal for virgin ground